Rainicy/Machine-Learning/README.md

 # Machine-Learning

-This is the study notes on [Machine Learning class in Stanford](http://cs229.stanford.edu/).
-Use Python to implement the basic ML algorithms.
+This is the study notes on [Machine Learning class(cs229) in Stanford](http://cs229.stanford.edu/).
+I also refer the materials from the class [CS6140 in Northeastern University](http://www.ccs.neu.edu/home/vip/teach/MLcourse/) to help me implement algorithms.

 ## Algorithms